kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Consider to add a post-settle timeout so we get reliable results from the ConfigMaps.
 - Remove TODOs.
 - Make the test plan.
+- Write about that we need both the Blocked and Batched sets otherwise we can

 ## Test